-After extensive research, I chose the Nature Made Prenatal Multivitamin because, in my opinion, it was the perfect mix of nutrients, quality, and cost.
-It covers the recommended daily amounts (with the exception of calcium, which I get plenty of from my diet), comes highly rated, and is a great value considering the quality and cost.
+If you’re looking for a prenatal vitamin that offers a great mix of nutrients, quality, and cost, check out Nature Made Prenatal Multivitamins.
+They cover the recommended daily amounts (with the exception of calcium, which you can make sure to get from your diet), comes highly rated, and is a great value considering the quality and cost.

 3. Get to (and Maintain) a Healthy Weight

 Before TTC, you should do your very best to get to and maintain a healthy weight.
 The best way to do this is via good old fashioned exercise and a healthy, balanced diet.
 If you’re looking for a great way to monitor your weight and increase your motivation to reach your weight loss goals, I highly recommend the GreaterGoods Smart Scale.
-This scale helped me tremendously with reaching my weight loss goals because I was able to visualize my progress!
+This scale helps tremendously with reaching weight loss goals because it visualizes your progress for you!
 It syncs to an app where you can track your weight, body mass index (BMI), body fat, lean mass, water weight, and bone mass.

 Speaking of BMI… If you’re unsure what the healthy weight range is for you, you can start by checking this metric.
 Your BMI is a generalized measure of your body fat based on your height and weight.
 I say “generalized” because this number could be misleading depending on your muscle content (since muscle is thought to weigh more than fat).